Duluth's twin in Wisconsin

 Children watch from the shore as dragon boats race from Barker's Island.

 But Superior is becoming less frumpy.
-Kraemer and her partners have opened the Red Mug Espresso Bar in their North End Arts and Clay Center, which occupies the old 1890 city hall at Broadway and Hammond.
+Kraemer helped open the Red Mug Espresso Bar in their North End Arts Gallery in the old 1890 city hall at Broadway and Hammond.

-Next door, the old police station houses pottery, photography, fiber arts and graphics studios.
+Next door, the old police station houses arts studios.
 On the next block, Thirsty Pagan Brewing serves up craft beer, pizza and live music.